simonyost/catchfire-show/_contributors/liz-hunt.md

 feature: false

 profile: true
-summary: Liz Hunt is the owner and founder of Daycloud Studios in Omaha, Nebraska.
+excerpt:  "Liz Hunt is the owner and founder of Daycloud Studios in Omaha, Nebraska.
+Career Path: Designer to Founder/CEO"
 fire: Designer to Founder/CEO
 serve:
   who: leaders